Skip to main content

 pending → running → completed ← model produced a final answer

-↘ requires_action ← model called a client-side tool
+↘ requires_action ← model called a caller-declared tool

-↘ failed ← platform error or non-recoverable model error
+↘ failed ← platform error, non-recoverable model error,

 One error vocabulary for both surfaces.
 The agent API exposes errors in two physical shapes — HTTP 4xx/5xx with an RFC 7807 body for synchronous failures (bad request body, conversation not found, version conflict, etc.), and HTTP 200 with status: "failed" and an error object for failures that happen inside the workflow after the run has been accepted (max iterations exceeded, MCP server unreachable, invalid effective config, etc.).The two shapes carry the same caller-facing fields: